oracle/terraform-provider-oci/docs/identity/policies.md

 * `statements` - An array of policy statements written in the policy language.
 See [How Policies Work](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/policies.htm) and [Common Policies](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/commonpolicies.htm).
 * `version_date` - The version of the policy.
 If null or set to an empty string, when a request comes in for authorization, the policy will be evaluated according to the current behavior of the services at that moment.
 If set to a particular date (YYYY-MM-DD), the policy will be evaluated according to the behavior of the services on that date.

+A note on Policy `statements`: these strings are processed on the server and may or may not return in the original user supplied form--whitespace or invalid characters may be altered.
+The OCI provider has logic to check for ETag changes to correctly determine if a change is required, and suppress diffs if not.
+Because the ETag applies to the entire resource, a change to something like the Policy `description` may make it appear as though other statements require an update or were previously not set correctly, but this is not case.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values